lerrrii/glowing-waddle/apps/kopia/metadata/description.md

 4. Browse and restore files
 5. Monitor backup status and maintenance

+## Backup Path Configuration
+This container is configured to mount the entire host filesystem for maximum flexibility.
+When creating snapshots in the web UI, you can access any system directory by prefixing paths with `/data/`:

+**Examples:**
+- To backup `/home/dietpi/Documents` → enter `/data/home/dietpi/Documents`
+- To backup `/media/usb-drive` → enter `/data/media/usb-drive`
+- To backup `/opt/applications` → enter `/data/opt/applications`

+The filesystem is mounted read-only for security, so Kopia can only read files for backup purposes.

 ## Documentation
 For detailed configuration and usage instructions:
 - Official Documentation: https://kopia.io/docs/